+SS #4: Households Removed from Temporary Assistance for Needy Families (TANF) Number of households receiving TANF assistance (decrease).
+Households receiving TANF prior to implementation of the activity (number).
+637 Expected number of households receiving TANF after implementation of the activity (number).
+315 Actual households receiving TANF after implementation of the activity (number).
+Whether the outcome meets or exceeds the benchmark.
+SS #5: Households Assisted by Services that Increase Self Sufficiency Number of households receiving services aimed to increase self-sufficiency (increase).
+Households receiving self- sufficiency services prior to implementation of the activity (number).
+634 Expected number of households receiving self-sufficiency services after implementation of the activity (number).
+403 Actual number of households receiving self-sufficiency services after implementation of the activity (number).
+Whether the outcome meets or exceeds the benchmark.
 SS #7: Increase in Agency Rental Revenue Total Household contributions towards housing assistance (increase).
 Household contributions prior to implementation of the activity (in dollars). \$626,041 Expected household contributions after implementation of the activity (in dollars). \$656,166 Actual household contributions after implementation of the activity (in dollars).
 Whether the outcome meets or exceeds the benchmark.
 SS #8: Households Transitioned to Self Sufficiency Number of households transitioned to self-sufficiency (increase).
 Households transitioned to self- sufficiency (a household's ability to maintain financial, housing, and personal/family stability) prior to implementation of the activity (number).
-Expected households transitioned to self-sufficiency (a household's ability to maintain financial, housing, and personal/family stability) after implementation of the activity (number).
-Actual households transitioned to self-sufficiency (a household's ability to maintain financial, housing, and personal/family stability) after implementation of the activity (number).
+7 Expected households transitioned to self- sufficiency (a household's ability to maintain financial, housing, and personal/family stability) after implementation of the activity (number).
+Actual households transitioned to self- sufficiency (a household's ability to maintain financial, housing, and personal/family stability) after implementation of the activity (number).
 Whether the outcome meets or exceeds the benchmark.